ycechungAI/goose/documentation/docs/getting-started/using-extensions.md

 <Tabs groupId="interface">
   <TabItem value="ui" label="Goose Desktop" default>
-  1. Click the three dots in the top-right corner of the application.
+  1. Click the <PanelLeft className="inline" size={16} /> button in the top-left to open the sidebar.
-  2. Select `Advanced Settings` from the menu, scroll down to the `Extensions` section.
+  2. Click the `Extensions` button on the sidebar.
   2. Use the toggle switch next to each extension to enable or disable it.

   </TabItem>